Kyle Higashioka

-Kyle Harris Higashioka (born April 20, 1990) is an American professional baseball catcher for the New York Yankees of Major League Baseball (MLB).
-He was drafted in the seventh round of the 2008 MLB draft, and made his MLB debut in 2017.
+Kyle Harris "Higgy" Higashioka (born April 20, 1990) is an American professional baseball catcher for the Texas Rangers of Major League Baseball (MLB).
+He has previously played in MLB for the New York Yankees and San Diego Padres.
+He also played for the United States national baseball team at the 2023 World Baseball Classic.

-Career
+Amateur career

 Higashioka attended Edison High School in Huntington Beach, California.
 He played for the school's baseball team and committed to the University of California, Berkeley to play college baseball for the California Golden Bears.

-New York Yankees
+Professional career

+Minor leagues (2008–2017)

 The New York Yankees selected him in the seventh round of the 2008 MLB draft.
 He signed with the Yankees, receiving a $500,000 signing bonus, rather than attending college.

-Higashioka played in 2012 for the Tampa Yankees of the Class A-Advanced Florida State League and Trenton Thunder, batting .170/.228/.327 in 147 at bats combined.
+Higashioka played in 2012 for the Tampa Yankees of the High–A Florida State League and Trenton Thunder, batting .170/.228/.327 in 147 at–bats combined.
 During the 2013 and 2014 seasons he played in only 13 games combined, due to Tommy John surgery and a broken thumb.
 He played with the Tampa Yankees in 2015, and became a minor league free agent after the 2015 season.
-He re-signed with the Yankees during the offseason.
+He re–signed with the Yankees during the offseason.

-Higashioka started the 2016 season with the Trenton Thunder of the Class AA Eastern League, and won the Player of the Week Award.
-He was promoted to the Scranton/Wilkes-Barre RailRiders of the Class AAA International League during the season.
+Higashioka started the 2016 season with the Trenton Thunder of the Double–A Eastern League, and won the Player of the Week Award.
+He was promoted to the Scranton/Wilkes-Barre RailRiders of the Triple–A International League during the season.
 He finished the 2016 season with a .276 batting average, 21 home runs, and 81 runs batted in, and the Yankees added him to their 40 man roster.

+The Yankees optioned Higashioka to Scranton/Wilkes-Barre for the start of the 2017 season.